oguzthmc/movie-searchive/README.md

 Asking who
 1. Search will be made using movie title, movie year and movie genre using http://www.omdbapi.com/ service.
-2. Those who are asked to be shown in the result
+2. Those who are asked to be shown in the result;
    - The name of the movie
   - Year
   - Imdb score